Updated: Aug 23

 Instead of trying to go all-in, I decided I would get up every morning to take a walk and that I would run just a little bit.
 Every few days I would add on a tiny bit of time to amount of running I was doing.
 I had finally created a plan that was manageable and clearly measured progress in a meaningful way.

-Even though I didn’t see immediate results and it still felt hard or uncomfortable at times, I could actually tell that I was making some progress – I was staying consistent, I was able to run a little bit more every week, and I was feeling better physically and mentally because of the choices I was making.
+Even though I didn’t see immediate results and it still felt hard or uncomfortable at times, I could tell that I was making some progress.
+I was staying consistent, I was able to run a little bit more every week, and I was feeling better physically and mentally because of the choices I was making.

 Along the way, I had been doing more reading and learning about fitness (albeit mostly from such high-level publications as Shape and/or Self magazine) and was realizing that adding strength training was going to be the next step I needed to take.
 I started trying a few weight exercises here and there, took some health and fitness classes in college, and eventually did some sessions with a personal trainer.

-In the next segment of my health journey evolution, I will go into what came next: the ever-increasing pressure to keep doing more (because more must be better!), the fear of losing progress, and the eventual total and complete burnout.
+In part 2 of my health journey evolution, I will go into what came next: the ever-increasing pressure to keep doing more (because more must be better!), the fear of losing progress, and the eventual total and complete burnout.
 Stay tuned!

 And since I’ve come across some great quotes lately, I will leave you with this one (that I found while re-reading Brene Brown’s book The Gifts of Imperfection):